 25. A semicircular rods is joined at its end to a straight rod of the same material and the same cross-sectional area.
 The straight rod forms a diameter of the other rod.
 The junctions are maintained at different temperatures.
-Find the ratio of the heat transferred through a cross section of the semicircular rod to the heat transferred through a cross section of the straight rod in a given time.
+Find the ratio of the heat transferred through a cross section of the straight rod in a given time.